No results for ""

 A context is a generalized way of referring to the people, services, machines, or other resources that encounter feature flags in your product.
 Contexts replace another data object in LaunchDarkly: "users."
 To learn more, read Contexts.

-Every LaunchDarkly SDK lets you configure context or user objects to return specific data to LaunchDarkly.
+Every LaunchDarkly SDK lets you configure contexts to return specific data to LaunchDarkly.
 Any attributes you pass to LaunchDarkly become available on the Contexts list.
 The attribute values determine which variation of a feature flag the customer receives.

 Here is an image of the Contexts list: